twajr/ckad-prep-notes/README.md

 ```
 gcloud container clusters delete my-cluster
 ```
-## IMPORTANT TIPS
+## Important Tips
 The exam is about speed and efficiency.
 If you spend very much time looking at documentation, you will have zero chance of completing the many questions.
 With that said, the following will help with time management.
+I've aligned the tips to follow the curriculum.

 ### CORE CONCEPTS
 The core concepts cover how the API concepts and its primitives / resources.
 It also covers the important concept of a POD.
 This is the basic unit of deployment for app developers and so this 'POD' concept is important understand as well as how it is used from kubectl.
 To me, this is embodied in the kubectl RUN command.
 IMO, Understanding pods is the primary core concept.